ivoa/cosmopterix/docker/pgsql/README.md

 at startup.
 If the config file is found it is run using the bash shell `source` command.

-The entry point script checks for `adminuser` and `adminpass` environment variables to use when configuring the database server.
+The entry point script uses `adminuser` and `adminpass` environment variables to configure the database server admin account.
 If the values are not specified then random default values are generated.

-The entry point script checks for `databasename` `databaseuser` and `databasepass` environment variables to use when creating the new database.
+The entry point script uses `databasename` `databaseuser` and `databasepass` environment variables to configure the new database.
 If the values are not specified then random default values are generated.

 You can use the Docker `--volume` option to mount a local file as `/database.config` inside the container.